relaybox/relaybox-rest-js/README.md

 ## RelayBox Class

-Instantiate the Relaybox class to enable usage of the server-side SDK.
+Instantiate a new RelayBox object to enable usage of the server-side SDK.

 ```typescript
 const relayBox = new RelayBox();